 The municipality, together with SAFA and private partners, construct and upgrades sports and recreational facilities annually.
 SAFA has to construct an artificial soccer facility as part of its 2010 legacy projects.
 With regard to community halls, the municipality has moved way from normal standard halls and build multi-purpose centres.
-Such that facility is under construction at Avon.
-The Senwabarwana sports facility is complete for use and will trigger business opportunities in town.
+There are plans to construct the state of the art sports facility in Senwabarwana to move along with the growth of the town.
 The municipal plant and equipment shall always grade sports ground when they maintain and grade roads.